vanruc/todoApp/README.md

 It will run and create an `edit` view for us automatically.

-Now, Take a look in your `Staff` package, you will see a `views` package was created.
-Expand the `view` package and we will see the `generatedEdit.xml` file.
+Now, take a look in your `Staff` package, you will see a `views` package was created.
+Expand the `views` package and we will see the `generatedEdit.xml` file.
 ![](doc_img_src/staffGeneratedEditXml.png)

 Now we will need to rename the xml file to `edit.xml`.